 The most common symptoms are fatigue, body aches, shortness of breath, difficulty concentrating, inability to exercise, headache, and difficulty sleeping.
-Since COVID-19 is a new disease that began with an outbreak in China in December 2019, we have no information on long-term recovery rates.
+Since COVID-19 is a new disease that first appeared in December 2019, we have no information on long-term recovery rates.

 Who is more likely to become a long hauler?

 Currently, we can’t accurately predict who will become a long hauler.
 As an article in Science notes, people only mildly affected by COVID-19 still can have lingering symptoms, and people who were severely ill can be back to normal two months later.